WHEN GETTING FIT THROUGH PHYSICAL LIVING, YOU CAN DITCH THE GYM … JUST PLEASE CLEAN THE BATHROOM.

 One fitness chain’s television commercial model of twenty-somethings with rock hard abs and screaming aerobics instructors has, unfortunately, scared away many people.
 If you are bulky, bespectacled and perhaps bald, you may not feel so welcome.

 Just don’t accept being unfit as your fate.
-Approximately 40 percent of American adults do not participate in any regular physical activity, according to the President’s Council on Physical Fitness and Sports in its report “Healthy People 2010.”
-The report also notes that only about 23 percent of adults in the United States report regular, vigorous physical activity that involves large muscle groups in dynamic movements for 20 minutes or longer three or more days per week (their first-level recommendation).
+Approximately 40% of American adults do not participate in any regular physical activity, according to the President’s Council on Physical Fitness and Sports in its report “Healthy People 2010.”
+The report also notes that only about 23% of adults in the United States report regular, vigorous physical activity that involves large muscle groups in dynamic movements for 20 minutes or longer three or more days per week (their first-level recommendation).
 Forty percent do not participate in any regular physical activity at all.

-Health clubs aren’t the only place to find physical activity
+Health clubs aren’t the only place to find a physical activity

 Healthy People 2010 makes an important distinction between vigorous and moderate forms of exercise.
 Vigorous involves pushing the heart rate to 70 percent of maximum capacity (a 100 percent heart rate is roughly your age subtracted from 220).
 In contrast, moderate activity is when you engage large muscle groups in non-competitive swimming, cycling, dancing, and brisk walking, gardening and domestic or occupational activities, such as house cleaning and construction.
 It might just be called “physical living.”

 Both have their benefits.
 Very motivated people with regular schedules are able to keep up a vigorous, gym-based routine.
 But if your circumstances are different, perhaps the moderate, “physical living” approach is better for you.